gchandra10/gitbooks-dataeng-with-rust/src/chapter4/complex-datatypes/structs.md

 The implementation block has the keyword "impl" followed by the same name as Struct.
 It contains methods and functions.
 A struct can have more than one method or function.

 Methods: methods are similar to functions with "fn" keyword.
 They can have parameters and return values.
 The only difference is, they are defined within the context of a struct and their first parameter is always self.

+In Rust, the self parameter in method signatures refers to the instance of the struct on which the method is called.

 Let's see an example